 3. Strengthen and Balance the Immune System

 Treat the underlying root cause of the allergies by building and balancing the immune system.
-A strong immune system provides greater resistance to infections and less allergic reactions.
+A healthy immune system provides greater resistance to infections and less allergic reactions.

 Here are important ways to boost immune function: